ietf-wg-httpapi/link-hint/draft-ietf-httpapi-link-hint.md

 * Content Model: array (of strings)
 * Specification: \[this document]

-Content MUST be an array of strings, containing media types ({{!RFC7231}}, Section 3.1.1.1).
+Content MUST be an array of strings, containing media types ({{Section 8.3.1 of HTTP}}) that identify the acceptable patch formats.

 When this hint is present, "PATCH" SHOULD be listed in the "allow" hint.

 ## accept-ranges

 * Hint Name: accept-ranges
-* Description: Hints the range-specifier(s) available for the target resource; equivalent to the Accept-Ranges HTTP response header {{!RFC7233}}.
+* Description: Hints the range-specifier(s) available for the target resource; equivalent to the Accept-Ranges HTTP response header {{HTTP}}.
 * Content Model: array (of strings)
 * Specification: \[this document]

-Content MUST be an array of strings, containing HTTP range-specifiers ({{!RFC7233}}, Section 3.1).
+Content MUST be an array of strings, containing HTTP ranges-specifiers ({{Section 14.1.1 of HTTP}}).

 ## accept-prefer